Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 Simple Object Access Protcol

 is the official standard maintained by the W3C.
+SOAP uses XML exclusively!

 ```xml
 <book>